-- 1. Erect the steel utility pole in accordance with accepted practices and FEMA guidelines. - 2.
+- 1. Erect the steel utility pole according to accepted practices and FEMA guidelines. - 2.
 Uncrate the siren.
 Remove and dispose of any hardware that holds the siren on the shipping base.
-Install drivers (see NOTE on page 13).
+Install drivers.
 Lift the siren with a crane or hoist to the necessary height and lower it over the pole.
-Maintain tension on lifting chain until all bolts are tightened. - 3.
+Maintain tension on the lifting chain until all bolts are tightened. - 3.
 If you ordered optional top and side lights, see Installing Lights on the Siren.
-You may want to install lights prior to placing onto poll.
+You should install lights before placing the siren onto the poll.

 NOTE: Siren cable is run through the center of the mounting plate through the steel pole.
-Siren cable can be pre-assembled through center of mounting plate for a no conduit installation.
+The siren cable can be pre-assembled through center of mounting plate for a no-conduit installation.